 - Cuddle or rock her while speaking softly.
 Keep the lights low.
 This is the perfect time to read a short book to her and let her relax to the sound of your voice.
 Avoid active play during this time.

 - Place your baby in her crib or bassinet when you see that she’s getting drowsy.
-This helps her associate her bed with falling asleep.
+It helps her associate her bed with falling asleep.
 Don’t let her fall asleep in your arms.

 Once you’ve established a routine, keep it the same every night.